pkinney/robotis/README.md

 Driver for interfacing with Robotis Dynamixel servos.

-This is a work in progress and currently only supports XL330 and devices with the same Control Table.
-It also only speaks Dynamixel protocol v2.
+This is a work in progress and currently supports XL320, XL330, and XM430 series servos.
+It only speaks Dynamixel protocol v2.

 While it is possible to support GPIO-based switching for converting UART to the half-duplex signal required by Dynamixel, this library works best speaking UART over USB to another device that can do that conversion (such as and [OpenR150](https://www.robotis.us/openrb-150-starter-kit/) running